AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

   <div class="card-body">
     <h4>Recordings</h4>
     <p class="mb-0">
-      All sessions will be recorded and made available to registered participants.
-This allows attendees from different time zones to follow the course where live attendance is difficult.
+      All sessions will be recorded and made available to participants.
+This allows attendees from different time zones to follow the course even where live attendance is difficult.
     </p>
   </div>
 </div>